 Conclusion

-I hope above article to check PowerShell version on local computer and PSVersion on remote computer helpful to you.
+I hope the above article on how to check the PowerShell version on a local computer and PSVersion on a remote computer is helpful to you.

-As an administrator, we always need to make sure system having update PowerShell version on each of system in domain.
+As an administrator, we always need to make sure the system has an updated PowerShell version on each of the systems in the domain.